xcarol/wmm/README.md

 This application relies in the _mysqldump_ application to restore the database.
 Make sure _mysqldump_ is installed and accessible by _$PATH_.

-## Production environment
+## Deployment

 The ./system/docker directory contains the files needed to set up the production environment using docker.

+At the time of writting you need to install docker.io, docker-compose-v2 & docker-buildx packages (who knows how it will be next week).

+Run the docker-setuc

 ### docker-setup.sh
+## UPDATE

-Use the _docker-setup.sh_ tool to build the docker images and push them to your Docker Hub account.
+# Use the _docker-setup.sh_ tool to build the docker images and push them to your Docker Hub account.
-Just type `$ ./docker-setup.sh` to get the help message.
+# Just type `$ ./docker-setup.sh` to get the help message.
+#

-This tool is used to operate with both projects, client and server.
+# This tool is used to operate with both projects, client and server.
 It accepts the parameters in the command line, but if not specified, they will be asked interactivelly.
+#

-What's needed:
+# What's needed:
+#

-- -t to select between client or server project
+# - -t to select between client or server project
-- -u to set the docker hub user name (password is always asked interactivelly)
+# - -u to set the docker hub user name (password is always asked interactivelly)
-- -v to set the URL for the client to access the server (This is the VITE_API_URL variable in the client project)
+# - -v to set the URL for the client to access the server (This is the VITE_API_URL variable in the client project)
-- -m to select between Local or Docker Hub to push the images
+# - -m to select between Local or Docker Hub to push the images
+#

-A typical call to build the server would be: `./docker-setup.sh -u xcarol -t server -m local`
+# A typical call to build the server would be: `./docker-setup.sh -u xcarol -t server -m local`
-A typical call to build the client would be: `./docker-setup.sh -u xcarol -t client -m local -v http://192.168.1.201:3000` here _192.168.1.201_ is the production server IP.
+# A typical call to build the client would be: `./docker-setup.sh -u xcarol -t client -m local -v http://192.168.1.201:3000` here _192.168.1.201_ is the production server IP.

+ERROR: Multi-platform build is not supported for the docker driver.
+Switch to a different driver, or turn on the containerd image store, and try again. docker buildx create --name multiarch-builder --driver docker-container docker buildx inspect --bootstrap

+# UPDATE
+sudo docker pull xcarol/wmm-client sudo systemctl restart wmm-service

+# DEPLOYMENT (2?)

 In your production environment